Guardians vs. Rangers MLB Betting Odds, Trends & Prediction

 Guardians vs. Rangers MLB Betting Trends

-The total has gone OVER in 5 of Cleveland’s last 7 games against Texas
+The total has gone OVER in 4 of Cleveland’s last 5 games when playing as the underdog

-The total has gone UNDER in 7 of Cleveland’s last 10 games on the road
+The total has gone UNDER in 11 of Texas’ last 14 games at home

-The total has gone OVER in 8 of Cleveland’s last 11 games played on a Monday when on the road
+The total has gone OVER in 4 of Texas’ last 5 games against an opponent in the American League

 Guardians vs. Rangers MLB BETTING PREDICTION

 Take Cleveland.
-The Guardians are 14-5 in their last 19 games against an opponent from the American League West and are 12-5 in their last 17 games against the Rangers.
-On the other side, the Rangers have dropped four out of their last five games overall and are just 1-4 in their last five games when listed as a favorite.
+The Guardians are 16-6 in their last 22 games against the Rangers, which includes a 5-0 record over their last five games against Texas.
+They’re also 16-5 in their last 21 games against the American League West and are 5-2 in their last seven games played on a Wednesday.
+On the other side, the Rangers are winless in their last five games and are 1-5 in their last six games when playing as a favorite.